factai/corpus-laptop-topic/README.md

 # Aggregated text corpus of laptop expert reviews with annotated topics

 The corpus contains aggregated sentences from expert reviews in the laptop domain.
-The sequence of the sentences are kept in the same oder as appearing in review articles.
+The sequence of the sentences are kept in the same order as appearing in review articles.

 ## Dataset statistics